UOA-Heart-Mechanics-Research/biv-me/README.md

                     └─── ViewSelection

 ### Troubleshooting
-If this does not work for any reason, you can fall back on downloading the models manually.
+If importing the submodule does not work for any reason, you can fall back on downloading the models manually.
 First, delete the folder called `src\bivme\preprocessing\dicom\models`.
 Create a new folder in its place, with the same name ('models').
 Then, clone the repository with the deep learning models using the following command.

 ```bash
 git clone https://github.com/UOA-Heart-Mechanics-Research/biv-me-dl-models.git